STORY

 Legend has it that a goatherd named Kaldi was tending his flock in the hills of Ethiopia when he noticed something strange.
-His goats were unusually energetic, practically dancing after eating bright red cherries from a particular tree.
+His goats were unusually energetic after eating the bright red cherries from a particular tree.
 Curious, Kaldi tried the fruit himself and felt the same lively spark.

-He brought the cherries to a nearby monastery, where the monks were suspicious, calling them the devil’s work and tossing them into the fire.
-But as the beans roasted in the embers, an incredible aroma filled the air.
-Intrigued, the monks raked the seeds from the fire, ground them up, and brewed them into a drink that helped them stay awake through long hours of prayer, and coffee was born.
+He brought the cherries to a nearby monastery.
+The monks were suspicious, calling them the devil’s work, and tossed them into the fire.
+As the beans roasted in the embers, an intoxicating aroma filled the air.
+Intrigued, the monks raked the seeds from the fire and brewed them, and coffee was born.

-While the story of Kaldi and his dancing goats is likely folklore, we can trace coffee’s true roots back to Ethiopia as early as the 9th century.
-From there, it traveled across the Red Sea to Yemen, where Sufi monks used coffee to stay alert during nighttime devotions.
+The story of Kaldi and his goats is likely folklore, but we can trace coffee’s roots to Ethiopia as early as the 9th century.
+From there, it traveled to the Sufi monks of Yemen.
 By the 1600s, coffee had reached Europe, and from there it spread across the globe, becoming the global phenomenon it is today.

 The coffee plant, Coffea, is an evergreen shrub that grows equatorially between the tropics.
 It produces fragrant white flowers and fruit known as cherries, which ripen into vibrant reds, yellows, oranges, or purples.
 Each cherry typically contains two seeds, though the Peaberry mutation results in a single seed.
 The two primary species are Arabica and Robusta, with Arabica prized for its sweeter, more complex flavor.
 Arabica plants typically grow at 800–2400 meters above sea level, where cooler temperatures and slower maturation enhance sugar development and acidity.
 Every cherry is handpicked to ensure peak ripeness and optimal flavor potential.